valentinkm/AdversarialSimulation/README.md

 ## Thesis by Kriegmair

-The `VK/thesis` subdirectory contains all files generating the Master's thesis by Kriegmair using data from the `VK/simulation/results` directory and is viewable [here](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).
+The `VK/thesis` subdirectory contains all files generating the Master's thesis by Kriegmair using simulation study results data from the `VK/simulation/results` directory and is viewable [here](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).
+The rendering of the thesis is managed using Docker and `renv` with the `VK/thesis/renv.lock` file and can be replicated [here](https://github.com/valentinkm/AdversarialSimulation/actions/workflows/publish-thesis.yml).

 ### Simulations by Kriegmair